Life's busy, read it when you're ready!

 Details

 Length: Our preferable article size is anywhere from 600-2000 words.
 Shorter and longer articles will be considered but we may not read contributions over 2500 words.
-Nota Bene items (for the news column at the beginning of the magazine) can be as short as 150 words, and as long as 600.
+“News in Perspective” items (for the magazine’s news column) can be as short as 150 words, and as long as 600.

 References/Endnotes: Try to include references within the body of the article.
 Endnotes should only be used if including the references within the text body becomes cumbersome.
 Please do not use your word processor’s auto-footnoting feature – that is formatting the editor will then have to undo.
 Instead just include endnotes manually, preferably noting it in the text this way: (1), (2), etc.